chhuang-one/sqxclib/doc/database-migrations.md

 ### Foreign Key Constraints

-use method (C function) to create composite foreign key.
+use foreign function to create foreign key.
 The first argument specify the foreign key name, second is column name.

 ```c++